 The LEARCredential

-is a machine-readable legal document representing an electonic Mandate (known also as Company Authorization Letter).
-In this context, the term Mandate is used to describe the concept of delegating specific permissions and powers to an employee of an organisation, enabling that employee to act on behalf of the company in a specific set of matters or tasks.
-We explicitly focus on the business environment and do not cover natural persons acting as citizens.
+The LEARCredential is a machine-readable legal document representing an electronic mandate (known also as Company Authorization Letter).
+In this context, the term mandate is used to describe the concept of delegating specific permissions and powers to an employee of an organisation, enabling that employee to act on behalf of the company in a specific set of matters or tasks.

 Instead of inefficient and insecure paper or PDFs, in DOME we use Verifiable Credentials to represent an eMandate.
 Given that we are in the EU, in DOME we use eIDAS electronic signatures or seals to make the credential a legal document with higher legal certainty than using other types of digital signatures (for example, a qualified electronic signature has in the EU the same legal validity as a handwritten signature).